rpurnama/CCIE_RS_v5/README.md

 # CCIE_RS_v5

 This is a set collection of lab exercise during my study to pursue CCIE certification.
-I will use combination of any emulator tools, but mostly I prefer to use GNS3 or IOU-VM for this vLab.
+I 'm goint to use a combination of emulator tools, but most of the time I'd like prefer to use GNS3 or IOU-VM in this vLab.
 I will update once I have finished my lab setup, please keep watch it!

 -Rp